microsoft/pxt-adafruit/docs/lessons/charting/challenge.md

 NOTE: The colors of the charts reflect the color of the micro:bit simulator.
 In this instance, the micro:bits are blue and green.
 So the colors of the line graphs reflect the colors of the micro:bit

  ### ~
-After running this simulatation several seconds by moving the micro:bit side to side in the x direction, you are ready to graph or chart the accceleration of the micro:bit.
+After running this simulation several seconds by moving the micro:bit side to side in the x direction, you are ready to graph or chart the accceleration of the micro:bit.
 We want a printout of our acceleration on Excel.
 We will graph the fluctuating acceleration of the simulation experiment.

 ![](/static/mb/acc2.png)